What is a liver transplant?

 When a donor organ becomes available, a computer searches all the people on the waiting list for a liver and sets aside those who are not good matches for the available liver.
 A new list is made from the remaining candidates.
 The person at the top of the specialized list is considered for the transplant.
 If he or she is not a good candidate, for whatever reason, the next person is considered, and so forth.
 Sometimes, people lower on the list might be considered before a person at the top because of the size of the donor organ or the geographic distance between the donor and the recipient.
-There is now a regional share for fulminant liver failure and a MELD score of over 35 in the United States.
+There is now a regional share for sudden liver failure and a MELD score of over 35 in the United States.

 How is an individual placed on the waiting list for a new liver?

 Extensive testing must be done before an individual can be placed on the transplant list.
 Testing includes:

 Diagnostic tests for heart, lung, and other organ conditions

 Blood tests.
 Blood tests are done to gather information that will help determine how urgent it is that an individual is placed on the transplant list.
 They also are used to make sure that the individual receives a donor organ that is a good match.
 These tests may include:

 Liver enzymes.
 Elevated levels of liver enzymes can alert healthcare providers to liver damage or injury, since the enzymes leak from the liver into the bloodstream.

 Bilirubin.
 Bilirubin is made by the liver and is excreted in the bile.
 Elevated levels of bilirubin often indicate an obstruction of bile flow or a defect in the processing of bile by the liver.

 Albumin.
 Below-normal levels of proteins made by the liver are associated with many chronic liver disorders.